-Provides field experience (20 clock hours) for candidates desiring early childhood, elementary, or secondary certification.
+Provides field experience (20 clock hours) for candidates desiring elementary, secondary, or K-12 certification.
 All candidates must pay for a current fingerprint and background check completed by an approved entity.
 Results must be on file in the Education Department Office before observation hours can begin.
 Professional fee.
 Prerequisite: EDU 100.
 Corequisite: EDU 203.